lhe17/nebula/README.md

 overdispersions can also be taken into consideration in quality control.
-For example, when testing differential expression for a variable, genes with a very large estimated cell-level overdispersion should be filtered out because such genes have huge unexplained noises.
-A large cell-level overdispersion is generally rare in UMI-based single cell data, especially among abundantly expressed genes, but more common in e.g., SMART-seq2 as PCR duplicates introduce substantial noises.
+For example, when testing differential expression for a variable, genes with a very large estimated cell-level overdispersion should be filtered out because such genes have huge unexplained noise.
+A large cell-level overdispersion is generally rare in UMI-based single cell data, especially among abundantly expressed genes, but is more common in e.g., SMART-seq2 because PCR duplicates often introduce substantial noise.
 It might be hard to give a precise cut-off for a large overdispersion because it also depends on the sample size of the data.
 Based on the empirical simulation study in (He et al. 2021), genes with an estimated cell-level overdispersion \>100 should be removed for a data set with at least 50 cells per subject.
 On the other hand, if the purpose is to extract residuals for downstream analysis such as clustering, genes with a large cell-level overdispersion might be preferable because they have large variations.
 If the variable of interest is subject-level, genes with a very large subject-level overdispersion (\>1) should be removed or interpreted cautiously as well.

 ## Using other mixed models